 Despite the good news, there is still numerous concerns about the effectiveness of EUTR.
 Even in the EU’s most recent report, they concede ‘continuous efforts are needed to ensure a uniform and effective application of the EUTR’.
 Many environmental groups recognise that the fundamental pillars of EUTR can make a huge difference to illegal logging but remain concerned about how EUTR is enforced.

 For example, if a company is found to be non – compliant, groups such as the WWF have found a ‘Phased’ approach is used to resolve the problem, where sanctions are not immediately applied if at all, due to legal difficulties.
 Part of the problem is that it requires significant resources to apply sanctions.
-The EU does grant resources to help countries enforce EUTR, but the help given is not sufficient.
+Despite the EU granting resources to help countries enforce EUTR, the help given is not sufficient.

 With the United Kingdom leaving the EU on 21 January 2021, there has been considerable confusion about timber certification is now needed, as EUTR is regulated by the EU.

-The short answer to this question is that as it’s looking now, Brexit won’t affect anything.
+The short answer to this question is that Brexit won’t affect anything.

 Please see a direct response from the Office for Product Safety & Standards in December 2020 after they were consulted about this issue: